 - Find that reasonable efforts to make it possible for the child to safely return home are not required; - Set and conduct the initial Permanency Hearing within 30 days of making this finding; and - Set the final hearing.
-Note, there is no required time frame other than before dismissal date set pursuant to Tex.
+Note, there is no required time frame for a trial on the merits other than before the dismissal date set pursuant to Tex.
 Fam.
 Code § 263.401.
 Tex.
 Fam.
 Code § 262.2015(c) and (d).